Gamify-IT/docs/dev-manuals/gamification/README.md

 - Competition: Players can compete aganinst others (e.g. via leaderboards / highscores)
 - Variety: The task a different and not repetetive

-### witnessable concepts
+### Witnessable concepts
-- Transparent Information: Information provided are understandable
+- Transparent information: Information provided are understandable
 - Freedom: The user can choose what he wants to do next
 - Clear goals and rules: It's clear what needs to be done and how i can be done
 - Challenge: The tasks are neither to hard nor to easy
 - Deeper meaning: The user benefits from what they have learned in real life
 - Social interaction: Players can interact with others

-#

 ## Player types
 There are four different player types: